An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Community Detection in Stochastic Blockmodels

-The above observations together show that the spectral embedding of each \emph{population} similarity matrix reveals community information, in the sense that the population spectral embedding is a fixed transformation of the matrix $Z$ of community memberships.
-If the rank of $B$ is small relative to $n$, then this spectral embedding can be of much smaller dimension than the $n \times n$ similarity matrix.
-Provided the empirical similarity matrices approximate their population counterparts, in a sense to be quantified in the following subsection, then the corresponding empirical spectral embeddings will approximate their population counterparts as well.
+The above observations together show that the spectral embedding of each population (expected) similarity matrix reveals community information, namely that the population spectral embedding is a fixed transformation of the community membership matrix $Z$.
+Provided the empirical similarity matrices approximate their population counterparts, in a sense to be quantified in the following subsection, then the corresponding empirical spectral embeddings will approximate their population counterparts.